AboNazari/Tic-Tac-Toe/README.md

 // 3- check for draw; if all the cells contains a class and the win case is not met
 // 4- switch the Turns after each round.

+➡️ Enjoy playing the simple game made with passion.

+➡️ Will be happy to have your comment on making it better!

-Here is the link to the game webpage:
+➡️ Here is the link to the game webpage: